highcharts/highcharts/utils/readme.md

 a hand next to the name.
 We are gradually replacing these with automatic tests.
 For each manual test, there should be a file, `test-notes.html` that instructs the tester on what to look for.

 3. **Unit tests**.
-These samples are designed to run both in our sample viewer and in jsFiddle.
+These samples are designed to run both in our sample viewer and in karma.
 They load QUnit.
 Unit tests are recognized by a jigsaw puzzle piece next to the name.
 QUnit is loaded in the `demo.details` files and the required HTML must be present in `demo.html`.
 The recommended way to add a new test is to copy and modify an existing one.

+The tests that are added to `/samples/unit-tests` are also part of the pre-commit tests that run via karma.
+Run `npm test` on the root to pre-check.

 ### Useful tips for setting up tests
 **Mouse events** are emulated using the [TestController](https://github.com/highcharts/highcharts/blob/master/utils/samples/test-controller.js)